LeonDanteWesterholm/Building-AI/README.md

 ## Summary

-The **Next Meal Recommender** app uses AI to provide personalized meal recommendations based on users’ dietary preferences, available ingredients, and nutritional needs.
+The **BiteBuddy** app uses AI to provide personalized meal recommendations based on users’ dietary preferences, available ingredients, and nutritional needs.
 It helps users make healthier food choices with ease by automating the meal selection process.

 ## Background